-Please be advised that the Office of the State Comptroller requires that each Proposer fill out sections 1, 2, 3, 4, and 5 of the following Standard Contract and Conditions and return the completed document with their proposal.
+Please be advised that the Office of the State Comptroller requires that each Proposer fill out sections 2, 3, 4, and 5 of the following Standard Contract and Conditions and return the completed document with their proposal.

-OSC Standard Contract and Conditions
+OSC Standard Contract and Conditions SECTION 1

-SECTION 1

-This Agreement ("Agreement") is made and entered into as of the of, 2009 ("Effective Date") by and between the State of Connecticut by and through the Office of the State Comptroller ("Comptroller"), and ("Contractor") under the authority of Conn.
+This Agreement ("Agreement") is made and entered into as of the of , 2009 ("Effective Date") by and between the State of Connecticut by and through the Office of the State Comptroller ("Comptroller"), and ("Contractor") under the authority of Conn.
 Gen. Stat.
 Sections 3-112.

-SECTION 2 CONTRACT PERIOD AND DEFINITIONS begin effective (start date) and shall expire on (end date), and the duties of forth in Section 4 of this Agreement shall be completed by the Contractor fter "end date"). ing terms or phrases are used in this Agreement, they shall have the nless the context clearly requires otherwise: SECTION 3 NOTICE OF CHANGE AND TERMINATION Agreement shall be in ressly provided to the contrary, any other notice provided under this a writing and may be delivered personally or by certified or registered mail.
-If fective if delivered personally, or by certified or registered mail, to the Comptroller: Office of the Comptroller 55 Elm Street Hartford, CT 06106 Attention: Michael Moschetti Contractor:
+SECTION 2 CONTRACT PERIOD AND DEFINITIONS

+This Agreement shall begin effective (start date) and shall expire on (end date), and the duties of the Contractor as set forth in Section 4 of this Agreement shall be completed by the Contractor no later than (hereinafter "end date").

+Whenever the following terms or phrases are used in this Agreement, they shall have the following meaning unless the context clearly requires otherwise:

+SECTION 3 NOTICE OF CHANGE AND TERMINATION

+Unless otherwise expressly provided to the contrary, any other notice provided under this Agreement shall be in writing and may be delivered personally or by certified or registered mail.
+All notices shall be effective if delivered personally, or by certified or registered mail, to the following addresses:

+Comptroller: Office of the Comptroller 55 Elm Street Hartford, CT 06106 Attention: Business Services Office Contractor: